niklauspeter/password_locker/README.md

 ## Contact Information
-for any enquiries email me at oriokiklaus@gmail.com or github username niklauspeter
+For any enquiries email me at oriokiklaus@gmail.com or github username niklauspeter